 By understanding the customer journey, marketing can formulate better outreach campaigns.

 Sending educational content to top-of-funnel prospects and product-specific materials to those at the bottom of the sales funnel works best.

-As customers have evolved to shortlist their favorite brands, so to have businesses.
-Brands don’t want prospects who buy their products and soon become dissatisfied.
-Instead, they need qualified prospects who are the best fit for their products and services.
+As customers have evolved to better filter out brands from all the available options, companies have evolved too.
+Brands don’t want unqualified prospects to buy their products and soon become dissatisfied.
+They need qualified prospects who are the best fit for their products and services.

 Doing business in the SaaS space has become a match-making effort.
 Both parties should suit each other to reap better and longer-term benefits.

 When customer success and marketing collaborate, they generate customers who are a better fit.
 Customers also get the privilege to know the brand from their own perspective rather than through that of the business.

 Many benefits are generated when the goals of customer success are aligned with those of marketing.

 The company increases new customer acquisition rates, grows revenue, enjoys higher customer satisfaction and retention rates, and increases customer lifetime value.
 Isn’t that what every SaaS company wants?